usnistgov/NFIMM/README.md

 ![nist-logo](doc/img/f_nist-logo-brand-2c_512wide.png)

 # NFIMM
 The **NFIMM (NIST Fingerprint Image Metadata Modifier)** is available for Windows and Linux.
 It builds on MacOS but has not been tested.

 **NFIMM** is written in C++ and built into a software library.
 This affords users to write their own using-application.

 All computer-system requirements to build and store **NFIMM** are fairly minimal and are easily satisfied by modern hardware and software tools.
 All software dependencies and tools used to compile source code and implement functionality are available at no cost.

-Across all operating systems, C++ 11 or higher is required to compile.
+Across all operating systems, C++17 or higher is required to compile.

+# NFIMM Purpose
+**NFIMM** has one major purpose: to update an image-file's resolution metadata.

+When an image is down- or up-sampled, its resolution metadata should be updated to reflect the "new" resolution.

+For those image compression-types that support additional information, like PNG, new metadata may be inserted.

+**NFIMM** does not modify the image-file's image-data; it is "transferred" to the newly generated image.

 # Quick Start
-Since **NFIMM** is designed as a software library, a using-binary is included in this distribution for convenience.
+Since **NFIMM** is designed as a software library, a driver is included in this distribution for convenience.

 The binary and its source code provide the following:
 1. Run out-of-the-box to validate the build